-Included at the end of this report are copies of both water systems' testing result for the year 2015.
-If these tables present any questions contact Charles Harding (771-8233) at any time or stop by the Village Hall during business hours for a more detailed copy.
+Included at the end of this report are copies of both water systems' testing result for the year 2020.
+If these tables present any questions, contact Robert Moss (771-8233) or stop by the Village Hall during business hours for a more detailed copy.